grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 The special label `__process_pid__` _must always_ be present in each target of `targets` and corresponds to the `PID` of the process to profile.

 The special label `service_name` is required and must always be present.
-If it is not specified, `pyroscope.java` will attempt to infer it from discovery meta labels.
+If `service_name` is not specified, `pyroscope.java` attempts to infer it from discovery meta labels.
 If `service_name` is not specified and could not be inferred, then it is set to `unspecified`.

 The `profiling_config` block describes how async-profiler is invoked.